Nom-nom-hub/arc-kit/templates/commands/define.md

       - **If items fail (excluding [NEEDS CLARIFICATION])**:
         1. List the failing items and specific issues
-        2. Update the spec to address each issue with adaptive considerations
+        2. Update the spec to address each issue, prioritizing adaptive quality issues
         3. Re-run validation until all items pass (max 3 iterations)
         4. If still failing after 3 iterations, document remaining issues in checklist notes and warn user

       - **If [NEEDS CLARIFICATION] markers remain**:
         1. Extract all [NEEDS CLARIFICATION: ...] markers from the spec
-        2. **LIMIT CHECK**: If more than 3 markers exist, keep only the 3 most critical (by scope/security/UX impact) and make informed guesses for the rest
+        2. **LIMIT CHECK**: If more than 3 markers exist, keep only the 3 most critical (by adaptability/scope/security/UX impact) and make informed guesses for the rest
         3. For each clarification needed (max 3), present options to user in this format:

            ```markdown